yukicoder0509/rttn/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Tailwind CSS + React Router + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+rttn — A blazing-fast Vite starter kit with React, TypeScript, Tailwind CSS, and React Router.
+Preconfigured for modern frontend development, rttn gives you a clean, minimal, and opinionated setup so you can skip boilerplate and focus on building.

+Features:

+⚡ Vite + React + TypeScript for fast, type-safe development

+🎨 Tailwind CSS for utility-first styling

+🗺 React Router-Declarative Router for effortless navigation

+🧹 Preconfigured project structure for scalability and maintainability

 ## Expanding the ESLint configuration